legolass21/rsschool-cv/cv.md

 * **Discord to rs_school:** Andrei Agehenka (@legolass21)
 * **Telegram:** @Lego_Lass
 # **About Me**
+I am a Python backend developer dedicated to continuous improvement and am currently enhancing my JavaScript skills.
+I am passionate about web development and have successfully completed various courses by Timur Guev on stepik.org, solving a multitude of programming challenges along the way.
+I am also committed to consistently improving my English proficiency.

+Independently, I developed a project to automate Microsoft account registration using only POST and GET requests via the curl_cffi module.
+I further extended this project to handle registration for the Microsoft Rewards program, implementing asynchronous requests to automatically earn points.
 # **Skills**
 * Python backand
 * OOP